 The real-life counterpart to Katsumoto (played by 'Ken Watanabe') is Takamori Saigo, who led a samurai rebellion in 1877.
 As in the movie, Saigo ended up committing suicide in September 1877 after defeat in battle.
 The Emperor's attitude in the film toward Katsumoto's struggle and death reflects actual Japanese popular sentiment toward Saigo, who though defeated, was regarded as a hero; a statue of Saigo was erected shortly after his death, and can today be seen in Ueno, in northeast Tokyo.

 When Taka starts to undress for Capt.
 Algren there is a shot with her clothes slightly below her shoulders looking backwards over her shoulder.
-This is a homage to the Hishikawa Moronobu's ukiyo-e painting "backwards beauty".
+This is an homage to Hishikawa Moronobu's ukiyo-e painting "Backwards Beauty".

-At the beginning of the movie the Japanese soldiers that are trained by the Americans are using American made Model 1861 Springfield rifle muskets and British made Pattern 1853 Enfield rifle muskets, no doubt surplus from the American Civil War (which ended 11 years before the beginning of the movie).
-At the final battle however, the now better trained and better equipped army can be seen using Prussian made Gewehr 1871 bolt action Mausers, a single shot bolt action black powder cartridge rifle.
-This rifle, unlike modern bolt action rifles, had no magazine (The Model 1871/84 would add a tubular magazine).
-This equipment update is also reflected in the dress of the Japanese soldiers, which abandon the American 1870s look of the first part of the movie and adopt a stern, militaristic Prussian look (dark blue blouse, white gaiters, the more military style cap of a professional army instead of a French style kepi then used by the United States).
-This is because the elite Japanese units during this time were trained by Prussia, and the Model 1871 Mauser was widely exported during the 1870s-1880s, and was not fully replaced even in Prussian/German service until 1889.
+At the beginning of the movie the Japanese soldiers who are trained by the Americans are using American-made Model 1861 Springfield muskets and British-made Pattern 1853 Enfield muskets, no doubt surplus from the American Civil War (which ended 11 years before the beginning of the movie).
+At the final battle, however, the now better trained and better equipped army can be seen using Prussian-made Gewehr 1871 bolt-action Mausers, a single-shot, bolt-action, black-powder cartridge rifle.
+This rifle, unlike modern bolt-action rifles, had no magazine (the Model 1871/84 would add a tubular magazine).
+This equipment update is also reflected in the dress of the Japanese soldiers, which abandoned the American 1870s look of the first part of the movie and adopted a stern, militaristic Prussian look (dark blue blouse, white gaiters, the more military style cap of a professional army instead of a French-style kepi then used by the US army).
+This is because the elite Japanese units during this time were trained by Prussia, and the Model 1871 Mauser was widely exported during the 1870s-1880s and was not fully replaced even in Prussian/German service until 1889.